Addendum to Facilities Usage Agreement

 Photographs and Recording

 Picture taking with flash cameras or lighted video recorders will not be allowed during the progress of the sacred wedding ceremony, beginning when the mothers are seated.
 Photographs may be made in the narthex of the Sanctuary or the Chapel Garden before or after the ceremony and the wedding party may return to the altar or the garden after the ceremony for as many pictures as they wish.
 Photographs with time exposures may be taken during the ceremony.
 We reserve the right to restrict any photographer who does not abide by the above policy.
-Any recording or tapes of the ceremony are the responsibility of the bride.
+Any recording or tapes of the ceremony are the responsibility of the wedding party.
 An electrical outlet has been provided on the left (facing altar) balcony’s front aisle wall for video cameras.
 No video recordings are to be made from any other location during the ceremony.
-When using the Chapel Garden a person videoing the ceremony should remain stationary.

 Your rehearsal and wedding, whether in the chapel or the garden, must have an approved director.
 The director should make certain that the florist, photographer, caterer and other involved professionals are familiar with the wedding information.